complight/presentation_learned_display_radiance_field_with_lensless_cameras/slides.md

 </div>

 <!--
-We propose to use a 👆 lensless camera together with an 👆 implicit neural representation to measure angle-dependent display intensities,👆 with a simpler setup.
+We propose to use a 👆 lensless camera together with an 👆 implicit neural representation to measure angle-dependent display intensities,👆 with a simpler setup 👆.
 Before we dive into the setup, I would love to first explain what is lensless camera
 -->

 ---